 Would you like to learn about engineering and have fun at the same time?

 Then National Community College Aerospace Scholars (NCAS) is the educational program for you.
 When you become an Aerospace Scholar, you become one of a select group of students invited to visit NASA to participate in an on-site team project.
-You’ll participate in web-based activities as well as behind the scenes tours of NASA, and will get the chance to interact with NASA engineers, educators, astronauts, and community college students from across the nation.
+You’ll participate in web-based activities as well as behind the scenes tours of NASA, and will get the chance to interact with NASA engineers, educators, scientists, and community college students from across the nation.

 Who is eligible to participate?

 Community College students from across the nation will compete to become a National Community College Aerospace Scholar.
 To participate, you must be:

 - At least 18 year of age and a high school graduate.

 - A registered community college student for both the fall and spring semesters during the application process and program.

 - Have at least a cumulative of 9 hours in a STEM discipline.

 - Able to commit to a six month relationship with NASA JSC, including a three-day experience at NASA.

 - Able to pay the non-refundable 30 dollar registration fee.